Call us to set up an appointment! 765.962.9900

-Richmond Stability is Important for Back Painand for Coping Today
+Richmond Stability is Critical for Back Painand for Coping Today

 Just a short note on the current COVID-19.
-The CDC guidelines about coping are good.
+The CDC guidelines regarding how to cope are good.
 Look after yourself, EXERCISE, eat healthy, breathe, connect, and hope.
-Johnson Chiropractic recommends the same…and also suggests that you see your Richmond chiropractor for extra stabilization and balance!
+Johnson Chiropractic advocates the same…and also suggests that you see your Richmond chiropractor for extra stabilization and balance!

 Johnson Chiropractic shares CDC advice on how to cope with coronavirus stress.